-"Not so much a faux pas, more of a learning curve.
-When I went to Bali a while back we visited the Bali Zoo.
-We walked through all the enclosures – including the tiger cave.
+“When I visited Bali Zoo, I walked through all the enclosures – including the tiger cave.
 As I walked toward the sedated tiger (after paying a few Indonesian rupees to get through), it dawned on me that I’d literally just funded another few hours of sedatives for that poor animal.

 “A few years later, I went to Chiang Mai.
-We'd heard so many good things about the Elephant sanctuary – until we went there to see it for ourselves.
+We'd heard so many good things about the elephant sanctuary – until we went there to see it for ourselves.
 We witnessed the mahout (elephant trainer) beating the elephant's head with a sharp stick, while we sat – mortified – in the wooden box on its back.

 “I'm a huge believer that none of us seek these unethical experiences on purpose – but unfortunately, for as long as we continue to fund these attractions, they'll stick around.
 Safe to say, any animal tourism is totally off my list.” – Milly Brady, Content Producer, World Nomads